gridcoin-community/Gridcoin-Site/Wiki/FAQ.md

 # Most frequent asked questions

-## I am mining for the pool but the wallet still shows INVESTOR and 0 magnitude.
+## I am crunching for the pool but the wallet still shows INVESTOR and 0 magnitude.
 Is that ok?

 That is perfectly normal, when pool-mining you do work for the pool's account and as a reward get transactions from the pool for the work you did.
 Because of this you do not work for your own CPID and have no magnitude.

-## I am mining for the pool but even though I work on projects this is not shown on the profile page of the pool.
+## I am crunching for the pool but even though I work on projects this is not shown on the profile page of the pool.
 What can I do?

 Make sure you remove all existing projects from the BOINC manager before syncing to the pool.
 Then you can add new projects from the page of the